Zuzana Čaputová: Personal life

 Čaputová is divorced and has two daughters.
-She practices Zen yoga.
-She still lives in Pezinok.
+She practices Zen yoga. Čaputová continued to reside in Pezinok during her presidency.

 Awards and recognition

 For her strong and resolute leadership regarding the Pezinok landfill affair, Čaputová was awarded the Goldman Environmental Prize in 2016.
 Laureates of this prize are selected by an international jury and experts from around the world who have distinguished themselves for having a lasting and significant impact on environmental protection.
 The Goldman award was delivered to Čaputová in San Francisco.
 Her long and eventually triumphant struggle has been compared to that of the American Erin Brockovich.
 The text of the prize states that she was awarded for her "relentless campaigning against the opening of a landfill in the town of Pezinok, which, if opened, would further aggravate potential health hazards and would contribute to urban pollution".
 In recognition of her efforts for the European democracy, Čaputová was awarded the European Prize for Political Culture in August 2019.
+In 2023, she was awarded the Kaiser Otto Prize.

-In 2020, she was ranked No. 83 in Forbes list of the World's 100 Most Powerful Women.
-In 2021, she was ranked at No. 86.
+In 2023, she was ranked 84th in Forbes' list of the World's 100 Most Powerful Women. Čaputová was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.